sglbl/sg_project_template/README.md

 │   ├── x.Dockerfile                    # Dockerfile for building the project's container for x.
 │   ├── docker-build.sh                 # Shell script to automate Docker builds.
 │   └── docker-compose.yml              # Defining multi-container Docker applications.
-├── src                                 # Source code
-│   ├── main_api.py                     # Entry point for the API layer of the application.
+├── src                                 # Source code using onion architecture (Dependency goes inwards) │   ├── main_api.py                     # Entry point for the API layer of the application.
 │   ├── main_ui.py                      # Entry point for the UI layer of the application.
 │   ├── application                     # Contains high-level application logic.
 │   │   ├── x_services/                 # Service layer for LLM-related operations.
+│   │   ├── service_interfaces/         # Interface for abstraction of services.
 │   │   └── utils.py                    # Helper functions for the app.
 │   ├── domain                          # Contains core business logic and domain models.
 │   │   ├── models                      # Directory for domain-specific data models.